 Things to consider in terms of Spanish inheritance tax

-- Make a will, or perhaps even two, depending on where your assets are located
+- Make a will, or perhaps even two, depending on the location of your assets;

 - Ensure your Executors know who wrote your will(s)

-- Wrap your strategy in solid professional advice from a properly qualified tax specialist
+- Take professional advice from a qualified tax specialist.

-Lastly, it is interesting to note that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws, other than confirming tax won’t be paid twice.
-This is due to this subject being complicated; for every rule, there will be exceptions.
-No two people have the same situation regarding tax liability.
-With the correct advice, you will be able to create your own personal tax strategy which should reflect your overall financial position and family circumstances.
+Lastly, it is interesting to note that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws, other than confirming that individuals will not have to pay tax twice.
+There will always be exceptions to the rules as no two people have the same situation.
+However, with the correct advice, you will be able to create a tax strategy to cater for your overall financial position and family circumstances.